wheresrhys/csv-then/README.md

 Returns a promise for the csv (or multiple csvs concatenated intoa single array if using fromFiles)

-options are anythng compatible with csv-parse http://csv.adaltas.com/parse/
+options are anythng compatible with csv-parse http://csv.adaltas.com/parse/.
+It defaults to `{columns: true}`

 Sorry for the poor docs - very quick hack to scratch an itch, which will become better tested, documented if people start to use it